 \section{Methods}

-This section outlines our approach to investigating system-level dynamics in Flow Lenia.
-We detail the automaton’s core components, including its parameter propagation mechanisms, and introduce system-wide metrics designed to identify ecosystem-like environments.
+This section outlines our approach to investigating system-level dynamics in Flow-Lenia.
+We detail the automaton’s core components, including its parameter propagation mechanisms, and introduce system-wide metrics designed to characterize ecosystem-like environments.
 The section concludes with a description of our IMGEP implementation.